 EVERYBODY has a company of 9 actors, 2 of which play one role each throughout the play (Annie Byron (Death), Giles Gartrell-Mills (God and Host).
 7 actors (Kate Bookallil, Caitlin Burley, Isaro Kayites, Mansoor Noor, Kate Skinner, Samm Ward and Michael Wood), playing all of the other characters, though not the same ones necessarily each night.
 Death has them choose out of a rotating basket their roles for the night - all of these actors have learnt the entire play.
 Just as in life their destiny is an accidental event.
 Every night Fate chooses Everyman and his world companions, to die and face his creator with a justification of his life.

 Gabriel Fancourt, in his Directorial debut, adopts many techniques that contemporary theatre has available for him: recorded voice, microphones able to be 'treated' for sound effect (Felicity Giles), complicated light (Morgan Moroney), and the magic of 'haze' to keep it all swirling forward.
-The Set is an impressive podium of solid wood (Stephanie Dunlop - she also has created the Costume), draped with a green altar cloth covering a door - that when opened it is the 'doorway' that we cross to enter for ever into the other world!
+The Set is an impressive podium of solid wood (Stephanie Dunlop - she also has created the Costume), draped with a green altar cloth covering a door - that when opened is the 'doorway' that we cross to enter the other world!

-The play is full of direct intervention with the cast seated in amongst the audience keeping one on edge that, "Yes", Death could be just waiting for me, seated beside me now and to cause me to wonder: "Am I ready to face a summary of my own life?"
+The play is full of direct intervention/participation with the cast seated in amongst the audience keeping one on edge that, "Yes", Death could be just waiting for me, seated beside me now and to cause me to wonder: "Am I ready to face a summary of my own life?"
 Branden Jacobs-Jenkins is aware of the strategic powers of the live theatre and in most of his works employs them.

 This production is strong but not as good as the play.

-The second and biggest problem seemed to me to be that in the task given (by the writer) to have 7 of the actors learn all of the rest of the text content and be ready, in the moment, to jump in and create the randomly assigned characters as 'owned' fully realised people was a tremendously difficult demand in which TIME, would be the necessary ingredient to solve the nuances of the human they were asked to inhabit.
+The second and biggest problem seemed to me to be that in the task given (by the writer) to have 7 of the actors learn all of the rest of the text content and be ready, in the moment, to jump in and create the randomly assigned characters each night as 'owned' fully realised people was a tremendously difficult demand in which TIME, would be the necessary ingredient to solve the nuances of the humans they were asked to inhabit.

 There is bravery from this cast and company, Directed confidently by Gabriel Fancourt, imbued with a passionate sense of mission and achievement.
-As admirable, as that was, it was no compensation for the lacking of dimensional truths i the characterisations for it to be a fully satisfying confronting night in the theatre.
+As admirable, as that was, it was no compensation for the lacking of dimensional truths in the characterisations for it to be a fully satisfying confronting night in the theatre.

 N.B.
 As a student I was once an actor in a version of EVERYMAN, and have Directed an adaption of my own for a school production, centuries ago.
 Recently, I also Directed a production of EVERYMAN, commissioned by the National Theatre in London, prepared by the then Poet Laureate, Carol Ann Duffy.
 A brilliant contemporary rendering of the original play for our times.
 It was Broadcast into our cinemas.
 That production by Rufus Norris, was overblown and unbalanced the writing of Ms Duffy, I reckon.